kevlu8/Reddit-to-Google-Drive/README.md

 How many posts to get.
 Cannot be over 1000 due to api limitations.

 ### Sort:
 What type of sort to use.
 Hot, top, new, controversial, rising.
 Cannot be anything else.
+If you're indecisive, `Hot` is the default sort.

 ### TimeSort:
 Time period for sorting.
 Day, week, month, year, all.
 Cannot be anything else.
+If you're indecisive, `Day` is the default sort.

 ### Parent ID:
 Drive folder ID of where the folders named by date should be put.
 This is the ID of a folder: